 The Young Inventor is chosen through a series of panelled presentations in colleges across the Midlands.
 At these events, students aged 16-19 have the chance to present a project they have been working on at college.
 The judges (manufacturing Managing Directors from industry) then provide constructive feedback.

 Brightson and runner-up, Joseph Fitch delivered speeches in front of over 100 representatives of manufacturing and engineering firms in the Midlands at the ceremony.
 Last year, Central alumni Matt Smith and Chris Cahill were crowned joint-winners.
-Following the awards, Made in the Midlands members R A Labone hired Matt and he now works there whilst studying for his BA in Industrial Design at Derby University.
+Following the awards, Made in the Midlands members R A Labone hired Matt and he now works there whilst studying for his BA in Industrial Design at the University of Derby.

 Brightson recognised the potential impact the award may have on his career, as he explained: